Key Stage 4 Options

 - A Foreign Language (any recognised modern language, classical Greek, Latin or Hebrew)

 From 2016 (the year students selecting their options now will sit their exams) the E-Bacc will form a part of the assessment of students’ success in school.
 The government has stated its view that it expects more students to take E-Bacc subjects than has been the case until now.
 As such, the position and status of the E-Bacc could chance at some point in the future and we need to ensure students will not be disadvantaged by not having achieved it.
 Consequently;

 ALL STUDENTS ARE REQUIRED TO SELECT AT LEAST ONE E-BACC COURSE AT KEY STAGE 4.

 For further advice and guidance, students can see their Form Tutor, their Year-Team Leader or any member of the school’s Senior Leadership Team.
-Curriculum Team Leaders can offer advice on subject specific questions and the websites listed in the Careers Advice section of this booklet are useful places to look for general and more detailed Careers information.
+Curriculum Team Leaders can offer advice on subject specific questions.

 11. Careers Advice